If you own a website, you’d know how useful images are when it comes to maximizing user engagement.

 Apart from making your written content more readable, using images also improves your posts’ shareability on social media and the audience’s ability to retain information.

-With the right approach, images may also help boost your website’s SEO.
+With the right approach, images may also help boost your website’s Search engine optimisation.
 On top of the higher on-page engagement, more social media shares will also increase your content’s visibility to other users and potential influencers — thus, giving it more chances of naturally earning relevant backlinks.

 This begs the question: “How exactly do you make images more SEO-friendly?”